thecode/ha-rpi_gpio/README.md

 I have no plans to make this a HACS integration adding all tests and other stuff but you are free to use this anyway.

 # Usage
 The `gpiod` platform should be initialized using the path to the gpio chip.
-When path is missing `/dev/gpiochip` 0 to 5 are tested for being a gpiodevice having `pinctrl`.
-So with a raspberry pi you should be ok to leave the path empty.
+When path is not added in the config `/dev/gpiochip[0-5]` are tested for being a gpiodevice having `pinctrl`, in sequence `[0,4,1,2,3,5]`.
+So with a raspberry pi you should be OK to leave the path empty.

 Raspberry Pi | GPIO Device
 --- | ---